david-llamas-roman/davidllamasroman.com/README.md

 ### Website Type
 - **Web App**

-  This is a web app, because we have 2 database in it (1 SQLite and 1 MariaDB) and we have an API with which we can access and manage databases data.
+  This is a web app, because we have a database in it and we have an API with which we can access and manage the database data.
 After, the data that we extract through the API is showed in the frontend.
 If the main objective of the website will be catch clients and we will not need any database, any API (because we search, for example, redirect to an external app), the website type will be 'Landing Page'.

 ### Sections
 - **Home**